Updated 20/05/2019

 - Which printer models and ink cartridges this affects.

-- Also We’ll look at if it is possible to bypass HP instant ink.
+- Also, We’ll look at if it is possible to bypass HP instant ink.

 Why are my HP cartridges locked / What is HP cartridge protection?

-HP Cartridge protection or the message, ‘ ink cartridges locked to another printer ‘, is the message that appears on your printer when one of the following things happen:
+HP Cartridge protection or the message, ‘ ink cartridges locked to another printer ‘, is the message that appears on your printer when one of the following things happens: The ink cartridges that you are trying to use are not original HP ink cartridges and…

 - Your printer has the cartridge protection setting enabled